Past Projects - making a difference

 The projects with which the David Dale Trust has been involved are numerous and varied.

-During 2016/16, the Trust has been pleased to provide funds for the repair of the Pastor's house in Rugobagoba.
-Previously Pastor Joseph and his family had lived half an hour's motorcycle ride away making an effective pastoral ministry extremely difficult.
-Now the Pastor and his family are happily settled in their newly refurbished home.
+During 2016/17, the Trust was pleased to provide funds for the repair of the Pastor's house in Rugobagoba.
+The Pastor and his family are now settled in their newly refurbished home.

 In March 2015 the Trust was able to assist the Diocese in the setting up of a credit association for pastors.
-During their February visit, trustees were able to review the comprehensive set of rules that had been drawn up which cover eligibility, purpose, and governance of an important facility which will provide a very useful financial safety net for clergy and their wives.
+During their February visit in that year, trustees were able to review the comprehensive set of rules that had been drawn up which cover eligibility, purpose, and governance of an important facility which will provide a very useful financial safety net for clergy and their wives.
 The clergy make contributions to the fund and the Diocese supports it through allocation of income from its guest accommodation, Alleluia House.
-It is hoped that this scheme will be a real encouragement to all participants as well as providing a model for other micro credit initiatives.
-The Trust is pleased to announce that it has received funds for the first year’s seed capital and has received promises for a further £10,000.
+The scheme is now fully funded and working well.
+It provides a real encouragement to all participants as well as providing a model for other micro credit initiatives.

 Whilst funds are mostly forthcoming from individual supporters of the Trust, in some cases parishes and schools in the UK have become involved with specific parishes in Rwanda.